Psychedelic/cover-validator/README.md

 # Cover Validator

-Cover validator is a set of lambda functions that help validate user request’s inputs before getting forwarded to Cover canister or Cover builder.
+Cover validator is a set of AWS lambda functions that help validate user request’s inputs before getting forwarded to Cover canister or Cover builder.

 ## REST API